aeiourun/OSRS-Speedrun-Route/no-authenticator-basic.md

 ### Falador 1
 - Try to take damage from guards
-- Walk to falador east bank
+- Walk to Falador east bank
 	- **[BANK]** 20 coins, 1 tin, 1 copper
 	- ![bank](https://i.imgur.com/R58MG8o.png)
-- Walk to Wyson in falador park and buy 2 woad leaves **[1,4]**
+- Walk to Wyson in Falador park and buy 2 woad leaves **[1,4]**
-- Walk to the Furnace and smelt a bronze bar
+- Walk to the furnace and smelt a bronze bar
-- Deathwarp using a guards
+- Deathwarp using guards
     - **[Split]**

 ### Lumbridge 2